Anna Ford: Personal life

-Ford had an early marriage to Alan Bittles (1970–div), although this dissolved before her television career and, in the late 1970s, she was briefly engaged to Jon Snow, a colleague at ITN.
-She married the magazine editor and cartoonist Mark Boxer in 1981; with him she had two daughters, Claire (b.
-1982) and Kate (b.
-1985), before he died of a brain tumour in 1988 at their home in Brentford, Greater London.
+Ford had an early marriage to Alan Bittles (1970–div), although this was dissolved before her television career began.
+In the late 1970s, she was briefly engaged to Jon Snow, a colleague at ITN.
+She married the magazine editor and cartoonist Mark Boxer in 1981; with whom she had two daughters, before he died of a brain tumour in 1988 at their home in Brentford, Greater London.

-She was briefly engaged in 2000, to former astronaut David Scott, the seventh man to walk on the moon.
+She was briefly engaged in 2000 to former astronaut David Scott, the seventh man to walk on the Moon.
 Ford became the subject of news stories in August 2001, when she lost a high-profile court case.
-She claimed unsuccessfully that photographs of her in a bikini with Scott, by a press photographer in Majorca, with a powerful zoom lens and published in the British media, constituted an invasion of her privacy.
+She claimed unsuccessfully that photographs of her in a bikini with Scott, taken by a press photographer in Majorca with a powerful zoom lens and published in the British media, constituted an invasion of her privacy.

-In a letter to The Guardian in February 2010, Ford accused Martin Amis (a friend of her late husband Mark Boxer) of having neglected his duties as godfather to her daughter Claire and also having been disrespectful to Boxer at the time of his death.
+In a letter to The Guardian in February 2010, Ford accused Martin Amis (a friend of her late husband Mark Boxer) of having neglected his duties as godfather to one of her daughters and also having been disrespectful to Boxer at the time of his death.
 Amis rejected her allegations in a reply, but accepted that he had been remiss in his duties as godfather.